cognitect-labs/test-runner/readme.md

 ## Rationale

-Clojure's 1.9 release includes standalone tools for dependency resolution, classpath construction, and launching processes.
+Clojure's 1.9 release included standalone tools for dependency resolution, classpath construction, and launching processes.
 Clojure also ships with a straightforward testing library, `clojure.test`.

-Using these tools, however, there is currently no standard way to discover and run unit tests.
+Using these tools, however, there was no standard way to discover and run unit tests.
 Including a heavyweight project tool such as Leiningen or Boot just for the purpose of testing is overkill.
 Projects can build their own ad-hoc test runners, but these